temporalio/documentation/docs/node/task-queues.md

 });
 ```

 3. Optionally, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to `Context.configure()`.
+If you do not specify a `taskQueue`, then the Node SDK places Activity Tasks in the same Task Queue as the Workflow Task Queue.

 ```typescript
 import {Context} from "@temporalio/workflow";